OpenDataServices/os4d/docs/components/index.md

 We conducted an exercise with representatives of several standards, asking them to conduct a diamond ranking exercise of the components.
 Diamond ranking was chosen to allow a ‘fat middle’ while forcing a decision on the highest and lowest priority items.
 Participants were asked to consider a standard at different levels of maturity, using Charles Handy’s Second Curve model for describing maturity.

-The list of components is below, with TODO: guidance as to what may make them more or less important for a particular standard.
+The list of components is below.

 ## Components